Tina Fey Blasts White Women Who Voted For Trump

-Tina Fey – actress, comedienne, and activist – has some very harsh words for the college-educated white women who voted for Donald Trump.
+Tina Fey — actress, comedian, and activist — has some very harsh words for the college-educated white women who voted for Donald Trump.
 According to Fey, such women “turned” the 2016 election; then, they went back to “watching HGTV” without concern for the consequences of their votes.

 As Fox News reports, Tina Fey’s verbal assault on conservative white women continued with a warning.
 While many college-educated white women who voted for Trump aren’t currently affected by the decision they made back in November, the will be.
 And soon.